mihajm/mmstack/packages/primitives/README.md

 - `piped` – Creates a signal with a chainable & typesafe `.pipe(...)` method, which returns a pipable computed.
 - `withHistory` - Enhances a signal with a complete undo/redo history stack.
 - `mapArray` - Maps a reactive array efficently into an array of stable derivations.
+- `nestedEffect` - Creates an effect with a hierarchical lifetime, enabling fine-grained, conditional side-effects.
 - `toWritable` - Converts a read-only signal to writable using custom write logic.
 - `derived` - Creates a signal with two-way binding to a source signal.
 - `sensor` - A facade function to create various reactive sensor signals (e.g., mouse position, network status, page visibility, dark mode preference)."
 (This was the suggestion from before; it just reads a little smoother and more accurately reflects what the facade creates directly).